AngelaJiaNan/AngelaJiaNan/README.md

 ## :dog: About Me
 Hello!
 My name is Angela Jia Nan and I am a software engineer with a passion to solve problems and constantly improve my skillset!
 I know JavaScript, React, Node.js, Express and more!

-:monocle_face: Ask me how I started
+:monocle_face: Ask me how I started!

 Programming has taught me to be okay with the unknown and not be scared to try new things.
 I have learned the most though try and error which makes me hungry for more knowledge!
 The endless posibilties of sloving problems in many different ways keeps me humble and driven!